The Independent (2007 film)

 The Independent is an Australian independent mockumentary film released in 2007, produced by Apocalypse Films.
 It chronicles the story of Marty Browning (Lee Mason), a man who runs for state parliament in a Victorian by-election to save his family farm, backed by a shady businessman (Tony Nikolakopoulos).
 He runs as an independent, but under the banner of "The Independent Party"; his plan is to form policies by asking members of the public for their opinions, thereby providing a direct public voice in parliament.
-(A similar purpose is held by the real-life Australian party Senator On-Line.)
+(A similar purpose was held by the real-life Australian party Senator On-Line.)

 The film was shot in 2006, and released to a small number of cinemas on 8 November 2007 in the lead up to the 2007 Australian federal election.
-A national cinema launch is planned for April/May 2008.
+A national cinema launch was planned for April/May 2008.